annielieu/DH150_AnnieLieu/index.md

 <img src="wireflow4.png"  alt="Hi Fidelity Prototype">
 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FIANApv1Ld602PXJ9RVdt75%2Fneighborhood-app%3Fnode-id%3D0%253A1" allowfullscreen></iframe>

 <p> With a better sense of the interaction flow of my prototype, I proceeded to the high-fidelity aspects of my design.
 Through Figma, I refined and brought my low-fidelity interface to life by adding color, interaction features, dynamic elements, and other graphical interface components on a standard mobile frame.
-I modelled standard social media practices with posts and profiles, but added key features to help in three important tasks.
+I modelled standard social media practices with posts and profiles, but added key features to help in three important tasks. </p>

-The hi-fidelity prototype also went through several revisions after congitive walkthroughs from my professor and other participants.
+<p>The hi-fidelity prototype also went through several revisions after congitive walkthroughs from my professor and other participants. </p>

-For instance, further color contrasting testing was needed to create more accessible text content (light grey on white --> black on white for small captioning).
-Also needed to add more elements to help show buttons as clickable rather than dull uninteractive text.
+<p> For instance, further color contrasting testing was needed to create more accessible text content (light grey on white --> black on white for small captioning).
+Also needed to add more elements to help show buttons as clickable rather than dull uninteractive text. </p>

-The high-fidelity prototype supports several tasks:
+<p>The high-fidelity prototype supports several tasks:</p>

-1. Use filters to customize feed
+<h5> 1.
+Use filters to customize feed</h5>
-2. Make a new post
+<h5> 2.
+Make a new post </h5>
-3. Use Field Trip Category to sign up for pre-set nearby events
+<h5> 3.
+Use Field Trip Category to sign up for pre-set nearby events </h5>

 <h3> Hi-Fidelity Wireflow </h3>
 <img src="wireflow3.png"  alt="Hi Fidelity WireFlow ">